majorasmarx/read.capital/src/pages/articles/capital-fowkes-ch1.md

 The two earlier forms express the value of each commodity either in terms of a single commodity of a different kind, or in a series of many commodities which differ from the first one.
 In both cases it is the private task, so to speak, of the individual commodity to give itself a form of value, and it accomplishes this task without the aid of the others, which play towards it the merely passive role of equivalent.
 The general form of value, on the other hand, can only arise as the joint contribution of the whole world of commodities.
 A commodity only acquires a general expression of its value if, at the same time, all other commodities express their values in the same equivalent; and every newly emergent commodity must follow suit.
 It thus becomes evident that because the objectivity of commodities as values is the purely ‘social existence’ of these things, it can only be expressed through the whole range of their social relations; consequently the form of their value must possess social validity.

 In this form, when they are all counted as comparable with the linen, all commodities appear not only as qualitatively equal, as values in general, but also as values of quantitatively comparable magnitude.
 Because the magnitudes of their values are expressed in one and the same material, the linen, these magnitudes are now reflected in each other.
 For instance, 10 lb. of tea = 20 yards of linen, and 40 lb. of coffee = 20 yards of linen.
 Therefore 10 lb. of tea = 40 lb. of coffee.
-In other words, 1 lb. of coffee contains only a quarter as much of the substance of value, that is, labour, as l lb. of tea.
+In other words, 1 lb. of coffee contains only a quarter as much of the substance of value, that is, labour, as 1 lb. of tea.

 The general relative form of value imposes the character of universal equivalent on the linen, which is the commodity excluded, as equivalent, from the whole world of commodities.
 Its own natural form is the form assumed in common by the values of all commodities; it is therefore directly exchangeable with all other commodities.
 The physical form of the linen counts as the visible incarnation, the social chrysalis state, of all human labour.
 Weaving, the private labour which produces linen, acquires as a result a general social form, the form of equality with all other kinds of labour.
 The innumerable equations of which the general form of value is composed equate the labour realized in the linen with the labour contained in every other commodity in turn, and they thus convert weaving into the general form of appearance of undifferentiated human labour.
 In this manner the labour objectified in the values of commodities is not just presented negatively, as labour in which abstraction is made from all the concrete forms and useful properties of actual work.
 Its own positive nature is explicitly brought out, namely the fact that it is the reduction of all kinds of actual labour to their common character of being human labour in general, of being the expenditure of human labour-power.

 The general value-form, in which all the products of labour are presented as mere congealed quantities of undifferentiated human labour, shows by its very structure that it is the social expression of the world of commodities.
 In this way it is made plain that within this world the general human character of labour forms its specific social character.

-(2) *The development of the relative and equivalent forms of value: their interdependence*
+#### (2) *The development of the relative and equivalent forms of value: their interdependence*

 The degree of development of the relative form of value, and that of the equivalent form, correspond.
 But we must bear in mind that the development of the equivalent form is only the expression and the result of the development of the relative form.